Open source. Runs locally. Your data never leaves your machine.

 One dashboard per machine.
 One Hub for all.

-When you run GitDock on desktop, laptop, or work machine, there’s no single place to see everything.
-The Hub fixes that: a small central server that receives status snapshots from each machine.
-Self-host for free or use our hosted Hub at hub.gitdock.dev.
-One machine free; unlimited machines for $5/month.
-Your dashboards stay local.
+Multiple machines, no single overview.
+The Hub fixes that: a small server that collects status snapshots from each machine.
+Self-host for free or use hub.gitdock.dev.

 All machines in one place